1Password/electron-hardener/README.md

 cargo install electron-hardener
 ```

+## Electron compatibility
+`electron-harder` tracks the latest stable version of Electron.
+Functionality is currently tested on a minimum version of Electron 13.
+Older versions may partially work but this is not guaranteed.

 ## MSRV

 The Minimum Supported Rust Version is currently 1.46.0.
 This will be bumped to the latest stable version of Rust when needed.